DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-08-20-user-personas.md

 {% from "figure/macro.njk" import appFigure with context %}

-When joining the Find/Publish team members had traditionally been granted administrator access to the QA Publish environment.
+When joining the Find or Publish teams, team members had traditionally been granted administrator access to the QA Publish environment.

 Admin permissions include access to: